IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Log-and-trace-files.md

 ### JES job logs

-If you are familiar with the z/OS environment, you can often find some useful diagnostics by accessing the JES job log associated with the CICS region you deployed to.
-The `cics-deploy push` command outputs the job IDs for all the CICS regions in the scope after a deployment.
+If you are familiar with the z/OS environment, you can often find some useful diagnostics by accessing the JES job log associated with the CICS® region you deployed to.
+The `cics-deploy push` command outputs the job IDs for all the CICS® regions in the scope after a deployment.
 The MSGUSR, SYSPRINT, SYSOUT and JESMSGLG spool files can all provide useful information.
-If you are not so fluent with the world of z/OS, you may need to discuss your needs with one of your organization's CICS system administrators.
+If you are not so fluent with the world of z/OS, you may need to discuss your needs with one of your organization's CICS® system administrators.

 {% include note.html content="If you use [Visual Studio Code](https://code.visualstudio.com/) as your editor, there is a [Zowe extension](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) that enables you to interact with USS files and examine JES job logs from your local workstation." %}